adispen/gcp-csr-terraform-modules/blog.md

 Even if your repository is already hosted on a platform such as GitHub, [CSR provides mirroring](https://cloud.google.com/source-repositories/docs/mirroring-repositories) for most major git hosting providers enabling you to easily utilize these tools without potentially exposing access to your cloud environment.

-The following steps assume you have set up your project and local SDK with the correct permissions and services enabled including Cloud Build, CSR, and Container Registry.
+## Assumptions

+Before we get started it is important to understand the state this blog expects your environment to be in.
+Ensure the following are true before you proceed:
+* GCP Project configured with Cloud Build and CSR APIs enabled.
+* Local `gcloud` SDK is properly installed, set up, and authenticated with the desire project.

-## Terraform Cloud Build Image
+## Creating the Terraform Image for Cloud Build

 While using the Hashicorp provided Terraform image may be sufficient for most deployments, if you intend to manage your Cloud Build deployments it is advisable to create your own.
 There are many benefits to this including any bespoke tooling